DeanLemans/deanlemans.github.io/content/00-raw/rymes_and_poems.md

 SO MAKE A CHANGE.
 TAKE THE RISK.

-THIS IS OUR PANDORA'S BOX INVERTED — FOR IF WE DO NOT FACE IT NOW, OUR GREATEST FEAR SHALL COME TO PASS: MICROCRACY.
+THIS IS OUR PANDORA'S BOX INVERTED -- FOR IF WE DO NOT FACE IT NOW, OUR GREATEST FEAR SHALL COME TO PASS: MEDIOCRACY.

 HAVE TO RAGE AND COURAGE TO BE DISLIKED AND DENIED.

-BEHIND THE DOOR — POTENTIAL!
+BEHIND THE DOOR, POTENTIAL!
 DO WE NOT WALK THE PATH BECAUSE WE ARE SCARED?
 NO. WE FACE IT.

 NOW.